autowarefoundation/autoware-documentation/docs/design/autoware-concepts/difference-from-ai-and-auto.md

 ## Autoware.AI

 [Autoware.AI](https://github.com/Autoware-AI/autoware.ai) is the first distribution of Autoware that was released based on ROS 1.
-The repository contains different packages to cover different aspects of autonomous driving technologies, including sensing, actuation, localization, mapping, perception, planning, and so on.
+The repository contains a variety of packages covering different aspects of autonomous driving technologies - sensing, actuation, localization, mapping, perception and planning.

 While it was successful in attracting many developers and contributions, there were no particular use-cases nor an ODD defined for the software.
 It also lacked design documents to specify architecture, and each package had different coding standards with very low test coverage.